-Anarchiston on the research Anarchiston opposes the violence which is an integral part of capitalism and the State (this violence comes in many forms; war, work, patriarchyste).
-We are also opposed to the [less widespread] use of violence by militants against civilian populations.
-We believe that means shape ands - in other words, the way we struggle will shape the outcome of this struggle.
-This is why we also do not support the sezure of State power by authoritanian political parties.
-However, anarchisto do believe in direct action - action taken by everyday people to cause immediates problems for the rulers of our lives.
-This might include striking, sabotaging forestry equipment, or damaging property - which the media and conservatives try to describe as a violence' worse than war.
+Anarchism opposes the violence which is an integral part of capitalism and the State (this violence comes in many forms: war, work, patriarchyetc).
+We are also opposed to the (less wides pread) use of violence by militants against civilian populations.
+We believe that means shape ends - in other words, the way we struggle will shape the outcome of that struggle.
+This is why we also do not support the seizure of State power by authoritarian political parties.
+However, anarchists do believe in direct action - action taken by everyday people to cause immediate problems for the rulers of our lives.
+This might include striking, sabotaging forestry equipment, or damaging property - which the media and conservatives try to describe as a violence' worse than wer.

-Both authoritarian communism (Russia, China etc.) and Tabourism' (in the ALP in Australia), have failed to solve our global crisis.
+Both authoritarian communism (Russia, China etc) and 'labourism' (ie the ALP in Australia), have failed to solve our global crisis.
 We need a different path to a better world.
 Anarchism offers itself as a guide on that path.

-- The world's resources would be held in common and shared with all the diverse life of Earth; - People would manage their own lives, work and communities, and everyone would have a say in decision making through decentralised forms of organisation; - Relationships in all areas of life would be based on mutual respect, regardless of gender, race, sexual orientation, disability, age, culture etc; - Work wouldn't be boring and repetitive, but instead would be a means of voluntary self-expression and fulfilment, unpopular or difficult jobs would be shared. - Education would be integrated into daily life to produce free individuals who think for ourselves; - Goods and services would be produced ecologically for human needs, and provided by way of mutual exchange.
+• The world's resources would be held in common and shared with all the diverse

+- ife on Earth; People would manage their own lives, work and communities, and everyone would have a say in decision making through decentralised forms of - organisation; Relationships in all areas of life would be based on mutual respect, regardless of gender, race, sexual orientation, disability, age, culture etc; - Work wouldn't be boring and repetitive, but instead would be a means of voluntary self-expression and fulfilment, unpopular or difficult jobs would be shared; - Education would be integrated into daily life to produce free individuals who think for ourselves: - Goods and services would be produced ecologically for human needs, and provided by way of mutual exchange.